-As an option light bars w/ blue LED clusters make up the underwater lighting system.
+Dome shaped blue LED clusters make up the underwater lighting system.
 The lights are located on the transom along with the port and starboard hull sides.
 There is a dash switch for energizing the lights and a breaker under the dash to protect the system.